Your Return Home

 If granted parole, the board may parole the inmate to an approved home plan (private residence), a Department of Corrections (DOC)-operated Community Corrections Center (CCC), or a privately operated facility (CCF) that operates under contract to the DOC.

-If granted parole to a CCC or CCF, the DOC will determine a bed date for the offender, based on where he plans to live and any special treatment needs he requires.
-DOC tries to place offenders in CCCs as close as possible to the offender’s proposed home area or the committing county.
+If granted parole to a CCC or CCF, the DOC will determine a bed date for the inmate, based on where he plans to live and any special treatment needs he requires.
+DOC tries to place offenders in CCCs as close as possible to the parolee’s proposed home area or the committing county.